About the Division of Sleep Medicine

 Given the burgeoning information on the detrimental effects of insufficient sleep in medical professionals, frequent presentations to EVMS departments are given concerning the consequences of sleep loss.

 The DSM has recently initiated a sleep medicine fellowship and has been accredited by the ACGME.
-This one year program will accept its first fellow for the July 2013 year and has as its aim the development of the premier sleep specialists of the future.
+This one year program accepted its first fellow July 2013 and has as its aim the development of the premier sleep specialists of the future.